UCUCDUH/pols_501_wi16/web/stories/assignments/reading-05.md

 ```r
 mu_0 <- 0
 ```
-The values for lineseed fed chickens,
+The values for linseed fed chickens,

 ```r
 n_2 <- 12